 Your Backups Won’t Help if They’re Encrypted by Ransomware

-The only way to prevent a total loss of data as a result of ransomware or the need to actually pay the ransom), and the only way to quickly and cost-effectively move forward from a ransomware attack is with isolated recovery.
+Even if you meticulously back up your data, you are not safe from a ransomware attack if that data resides on your network or on your physical property.
+The only way to prevent a total loss of data as a result of ransomware (or the need to actually pay the ransom), and the only way to quickly and cost-effectively move forward from a ransomware attack, is with isolated recovery.

 Minimize Downtime, Cost, and Customer Impact with DRaaS

-Every organization must consider continuity when developing a strategy, and recovering IT systems quickly is a large part of achieving continuity.
+Every organization must consider continuity when developing a strategy and recovering IT systems quickly is a large part of achieving continuity.

-If a disaster recovery plan is not an essential part of your organization’s continuity planning budget, then your organization should budget ransom payments.
+If a disaster recovery plan is not an essential part of your organization’s continuity planning budget, then your organization should budget for ransom payments.

 The threat is that serious, that likely, and that expensive.